Read more about how we are building a bank that is safe, simple and smart.

 We are running a number of initiatives to make sure that the information we have about our customers is correct.
 This involves significant contact with customers and requests for information.
 Although we will never ask for full security credentials.
 This enables customers to keep their data safe, protecting themselves from financial crime and fraud.
 If we are unable to get the right, up to date information, regrettably it means we need to either reduce our services or sometimes close accounts.

 We recognise that we cannot tackle and reduce financial crime in isolation.
 We work collectively with industry bodies, law enforcement, regulators, and governments.
 These partnerships are crucial to our ambition to reduce crime across society.
-We are an active member of the Joint Money Laundering Intelligence Taskforce, Joint Fraud Taskforce, various Transparency International Groups, and many more working parties.
+NatWest Group is an active participant in public and private sector initiatives to tackle financial crime and thereby supporting enterprise and individuals to thrive and be safe.
+These include the Joint Money Laundering Intelligence Taskforce and various UK Finance groups.

 Changes in crime trends, new technologies, the economy and wider society also mean the risks relating to financial crime are always changing.
 Building on our extensive work to date to tackle financial crime, in 2020 we began a multi-year transformation plan to address the ever-changing threat, with a new bank wide approach, and we set up new executive governance to provide oversight of the plans and their implementation.
 These plans include ongoing significant investment in technology, process and systems, the training of our colleagues, and a one bank approach, all with the aim of protecting people, families, and businesses.